 Jonathan Taylor, Senior Lecturer in Creative Writing at De Montfort University in the UK, wrote two poems called 'History Lesson' and 'Black Hole in B-Flat,' both inspired by Chandra discoveries, and featured on Chandra's blog.
 Because of the success of these poems, Chandra and De Montfort University subsequently ran a competition for Creative Writing undergraduate students, in which they were invited to submit poems inspired by one of Chandra's press releases.
 The competition aimed to uncover the poetry inherent in the kind of scientific discovery undertaken by Chandra, and the four winning entries certainly succeeded in doing precisely that.

-Here are the third and fourth placegetters in the competition.
-The first and second placegetters will be included in a future blog posting.
+Here are the first and second placegetters in the competition.
+The third and fourth placegetters included in a previous blog posting.

 -Megan Watzke, CXC